nmthiyane/Data-Visualization/README.md

 Please note that this is still currently a WIP, this project will be developed during my sparetime as a way of self improvement.

+The up-to-date version of this project can be found on the development branch, a feature that is currently under development can be found on a feature branch which is named after the feature being developed.